IFMlab/ChemFlow/docs/manual.rst

 Options to Postprocess and Archive
 ----------------------------------

-Docking produces a number of poses and their associated energies, but each software does it their way. --postprocess[--all] standardizes the output to two files: docked_ligands.mol2 and DockFlow.csv.
+Docking produces a number of poses and their associated energies, but each software does it their own way. --postprocess[--all] standardizes the output to two files: docked_ligands.mol2 and DockFlow.csv.

 .. code-block:: bash